Echo7394/EcoStat/README.md

 # EcoStat
-Seeed Studio Xiao EcoStat is an open-source thermostat control system built using the ESP32C3 microcontroller.
+EcoStat is an open-source thermostat control system built using the ESP32C3 microcontroller.
 It allows you to control heating, cooling, and fan systems using physical buttons and a web-based interface.
 Additionally, it displays temperature and humidity information on an OLED screen.
 The goal of this project was to create a cheap, energy saving, open source smart thermostat that doesnt spy on you.
 So, finally and most